mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

   * Do you need the full copyright or just the right to use it once?
   * If you're using a freelancer site, check the standard contract terms, as they may automatically give the client full intellectual property rights (Upwork does).
 * Image format
-  * Do you just want the finished images (jpeg/png)?
+  * Do you just want the finished images (jpeg/png) or the raw files as well?
-  * If you might edit the files later, you'll want the raw files as well.

 ## 5. Write personalized interview invitations